 My research has been funded from a range of sources, including research councils (ESRC; British Academy), the EU FP7, charities (Leverhulme Trust; Nuffield Foundation; Equality Challenge Unit) and from commercial sources like Tesco and Unilever.

-Selected recent conference presentations:
+Selected recent conference presentations/major talks:

 - Beattie, G. (2016) Optimism bias and climate change.
 Annual Conference of the Semiotic Society of America, Delray Beach, Florida, October 2016.